-To erase the Sector Protection Register, a four-byte command sequence of 3Dh, 2Ah, 7Fh, and CFh must be clocked into the device.
+To erase the Sector Protection Register, a 4-byte command sequence of 3Dh, 2Ah, 7Fh, and CFh must be clocked into the device.
 After the last bit of the opcode sequence has been clocked in, the \overline{CS} pin must be deasserted to initiate the internally self-timed erase cycle.
-The erasing of the Sector Protection Register takes place in a maximum time of t{PE}.
-During this time, the RDY/BUSY bit in the Status Register indicates that the device is busy.
-If the device is powered-down before the erase cycle is done, then the contents of the Sector Protection Register cannot be guaranteed.
+The erasing of the Sector Protection Register should take place in a maximum time of t{PE} .
+During this time, the RDY/BUSY bit in the Status Register will indicate that the device is busy.
+If the device is powered-down before the completion of the erase cycle, then the contents of the Sector Protection Register cannot be guaranteed.

 The Sector Protection Register can be erased with sector protection enabled or disabled.
 Since the erased state (FFh) of each byte in the Sector Protection Register is used to indicate that a sector is specified for protection, leaving the sector protection enabled during the erasing of the register allows the protection scheme to be more effective in the prevention of accidental programming or erasing of the device.
-If an erroneous program or erase command is sent to the device immediately after erasing the Sector Protection Register and before the register can be reprogrammed, then the erroneous program or erase command is not processed, because all sectors are protected.
+If for some reason an erroneous program or erase command is sent to the device immediately after erasing the Sector Protection Register and before the register can be reprogrammed, then the erroneous program or erase command will not be processed because all sectors would be protected.

-Table 8-6.
+Table 7-6.
 Erase Sector Protection Register Command ------------ --

-Command Byte 1 Byte 2 Byte 3 Byte 4

-Erase Sector Protection Register 3Dh 2Ah 7Fh CFh
+Command Byte 1 Byte 2 Byte 3 Byte 4 Erase Sector Protection Register 3Dh 2Ah 7Fh CFh

-1